splatpugs/olist-etl/README.md

 ![PM-IMG](https://raw.githubusercontent.com/splatpugs/olist-etl/refs/heads/main/Diagrams/paymentmethods.jpg)

-Payments made using credit cards dominated, reaching a total value of $12M in Brazil's currency.
+Credit card payments dominated, reaching a total value of $12M in Brazil's currency.
 Boleto usage also emerged, reaching $2.9M from 2016 to 2018.
 Boleto is a popular payment method in Brazil, especially for customers without credit cards or uncomfortable using them online.
 It works like a cash voucher with a barcode.
 However, it is not a very practical approach in today’s context in terms of settling post-transaction issues, such as payment disputes, refunds, or, worst, delays for the sellers to collect their funds.

 The map visualisation also provides an overview of seller locations by payment methods, allowing Olist to identify areas for optimizing infrastructure and enhancing in-house banking services, such as: